20552 - SPORTS BUSINESS AND MANAGEMENT

-- Develop sport values that enhance their opportunities for further studies, life-long learning and employment.
+- Develop sport values that will enhance their opportunities for further studies, life-long learning and employment

-- Operate effectively in sport business environments whilst aware of the moral and ethical considerations affecting sport management and management of people and services.
+- Operate effectively in sports business environments whilst aware of the moral and ethical considerations affecting sports management and management of people and services

 - Face-to-face lectures

 - Guest speaker's talks (in class or in distance)

 - Group assignments

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

 The teaching method is built around an intensive mixture of lectures, guest speakers, visits, group works, class participation, videos, readings and case studies.